 The beauty here is that nature only delivers such scarcity and ketogenesis for just a couple of months of the year.
 This is intriguing, as most of the side effects and complications of a ketogenic diet were from long-term, not short-term use.
 (6-11)

 According to Ayurveda and to what we experience in nature, a ketogenic diet (as currently recommended with 70-80% fat in the diet) is extreme.
 It may have only been practiced by Inuits in Arctic regions—and even they acquired a gene to block ketogenesis!
 That said, seasonal ketogenesis, as I described above, does happen naturally every spring, as we experience food scarcity and often famine at that time.

 The modern ketogenic diet, as outlined today, was created as a medicinal diet, and I believe it is still as such.
-It is in my opinion that any medicinal diet that you get on, get better and then get off the diet.
+It is in my opinion that with any medicinal diet, it is best to get on the diet, get better, and then get off the diet.

-The ketogenic diet can be a great way to reset fat-burning for 2-week, maybe 3-week stints.
+The ketogenic diet can be a great way to reset fat-burning for 2-week or maybe 3-week stints.
 Once fat-burning has been re-established, I suggest going back to a seasonal diet.
-To maintain fat-burning as a significant source of fuel and mood, detox, energy and sleep stability, we must constantly be reminded of our cultural tendency to eat too much food.
-We should strive to lower the amount of food we eat, as well as our frequency of eating.
+To maintain fat-burning as a significant source of fuel and keep our mood, detox ability, energy, and sleep stability, we must constantly be reminded of our cultural tendency to eat too much food.
+We should generally strive to lower the amount of food we eat, as well as our frequency of eating.

 The spring should be a time to eat less of everything.
 In particular, fewer carbohydrates, as they are mostly not harvested until fall.
 We can all do this quite naturally by following my free seasonal eating guide, where we deliver seasonal grocery lists, superfood lists, and seasonal recipes to your inbox each month.